 • Scratching noises that suddenly stop

-Best Practices for Handling Dead Animal Carcasses
+Professional Practices for Handling Dead Animal Carcasses

 1. Avoid Direct Contact